sous-chefs/meta/transfering-a-cookbook.md

-# Transfering a Cookbook to the Chef Brigade
+# Transferring a Cookbook to the Chef Brigade

 Got a cookbook you'd like help with?
 We'd love to help!